Library hosting free computer classes in June

 We’re offering six free computer classes at our Lake Branch in June, including classes on Microsoft Excel and introductions to the Internet, email and Facebook.

 The classes include:

-- An Introduction to Computers—the library’s most basic computer class—at 2 p.m. on Tuesday, Jan.
-24. People will learn the basic skills they need to use a computer—no previous experience required.
+- An Introduction to Computers—our most basic computer class—at 10 a.m. on Wednesday, June 21.
+People will learn the basic skills they need to use a computer—no previous experience required.

 The library also offers several online computer classes through the LinkedIn Learning database.
 The courses are free to watch with a public library card.
 For more information, visit www.mentorpl.org/linkedinlearning.